kauppine/cybersecuritybase-project/readme.md

 <img src="http://127.0.0.1:8080/changepw?newpassword=NEWPASSWORD" alt="PWNED"/>

 1. Browse to http://127.0.0.1:8080
-2. Click "My account" to log with previously made account or register a new account by clickin "Register" and then log in
+2. Click "My account" to log with previously made account or register a new account by clicking "Register" and then log in
 3. Choose a random image and add the following line to description field:
 <img src="http://127.0.0.1:8080/changepw?newpassword=NEWPASSWORD" alt="PWNED"/>
 4. Press "Add!"